PRTK25/cv/index.md

 *(May 2017 - June 2017)* - 📍 Mumbai, India.

 **Datamart Design**
-- Worked as a technology consultant for an NBFC, on creation of Data Mart for report automation for the Finance team.
+- Worked as a technology consultant for an NBFC, on the development of a Data Mart for report automation for the Finance team.
 - Analyzed Business Requirement Documents to identify the KPIs for each report and their data sources.
 The reports were to be used in the schema design and ETL stages of the Data Mart development.

 ## Projects